 Notice

 MONTHS_BETWEENreturns a single number.ROUNDandTRUNCcannot perform implicit conversion.
-You must pass aDATEtype value.
+You must provide aDATEtype value.
 Otherwise, an error will be returned.

 The remaining functions support all three parameter data types and return values of the same data type as the input parameters.